Compsistis bifaciella: Distribution

 This species is endemic to New Zealand and found throughout the North Island.

 Habitat and hosts

 This species inhabits native forest.
+They are also known to inhabit stands of Kunzea ericoides.
 Larvae feed on leaf litter, living in a silk gallery either on the ground or in tree ferns.
 They pupate in a leaf litter coated dome shaped cocoon normally resting on a dead leaf.